<?xml version="1.0" encoding="UTF-8"?>

 <ul>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">New marriages or divorces</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">A worker filing for unemployment benefits</span></li>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Death of a beneficiary</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">A contractor filing a wage claim</span></li>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Major financial changes</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Mismatched or missing payroll tax filings</span></li>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Changes in relationships</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Random selection</span></li>

 </ul>